-With this you may transform three-dimensional cartesian coordinates into three-dimensional polar coordinates or cylindrical coordinates and vice versa.
+With this you can convert three-dimensional Cartesian coordinates to three-dimensional polar or cylindrical coordinates and vice versa.

 cartesian polar cylindrical x = 1 r = 1.7320508 ρ = 1.4142136 y = 1 φ = 45° φ = 45° z = 1 Θ = 35,26439° z = 1